sozonnyk/sty/README.md

 ### Browser console (Mac only)

-if your session is authenticated, you can open a browser console directly into the current account.
+If your session is authenticated, you can open a browser console window directly into the current account.

 To open browser console, run: